alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 ![bubble plot](https://raw.githubusercontent.com/alishdipani/alishdipani.github.io/master/_posts/Resources/Simple_Plots_in_Rubyplot/bubbleplot.png)

 The bubble plot draws circles with the size and the coordinates as specified by the user.
-The inputs taken are the data which consists of three arrays for X coordinates, Y coordinates and the sizes of the bubbles respectively(`data`) and the color of the bubbles(`color`).
+The inputs taken are the data which consists of three arrays for X coordinates, Y coordinates and the sizes of the bubbles respectively(`data`), the label of the plot(`label`) and the color of the bubbles(`color`).

 In this example the X,Y coordinates and sizes for the bubbles respectively are (-1, -35), size = 4.5; (19 21), size = 1.0; (-4, 23), size = 2.1; (-23, -4), size = 0.9.
 The **draw** function creates and draws the `Circle` objects for the bubbles:
 ```ruby